The Importance of Dorn Method Self-Help Exercises

 Anybody having some sort of misalignment of the spine or pelvis area if not corrected will over time usually lead to some kind of health problem.
 If a person is very mobile, fit and active, very often problems won't occur or show themselves as the body will keep making adjustments to the body structure (through mobility and exercise) and therefore is more or less self-correcting.
-However for many people, especially those who are less mobile e.g. those sat in front of a computer all day long, any misalignments in the body structure will often end up manifesting as some sort of health problem.
+For any people, especially those who are less mobile e.g., those sat in front of a computer all day long, any misalignments in the body structure will often end up manifesting as some sort of health problem.